vidi-shaa/SmartGridXAI-Energy-Demand-Prediction/README.md

 The model evaluation is completed using three Key Performance Indicators (KPIs):
 MSE (Mean Squared Error), MAE (Mean Absolute Error), and R² (Coefficient of Determination).

+The application interface and dashboard environment were designed using Mendix.
+The platform enables the creation of interactive dashboards and decision-support workflows that allow users to monitor electricity consumption patterns and interpret machine learning predictions effectively.

 Explainable AI:
 To provide interpretability of the model predictions, we employed SHAP (SHapley Additive Explanations) for determining feature significance across the entire data set as well as LIME (Local Interpretable Model-Agnostic Explanations) for providing insight into individual model predictions.
 Therefore, we can determine which independent variables contribute most to total electricity consumption.